onmee/ISLR-Answers/README.md

 # ISLR
-Solutions to exercises from Introduction to Statistical Learning (ISLR 7th Edition)
+Solutions to exercises from Introduction to Statistical Learning (ISLR 7th Edition).